virtual reality missions

 I am excited to be part of the Something Very Fishy assessment process and evidencing how informal learning environments, particularly performing arts can educate students about science.

-SVF Clemson Creative Inquiry
+SVF Clemson Creative Inquiry - the future

 Clemson University, Biological Sciences